-Meteor showers — the brief and sometimes dazzling streaks of light from cosmic debris — are some of the year's most popular astronomy events.
-Here's your guide to 2013's best displays.If you watch the starry night sky from a dark location, a few times every hour you'll see dazzling streaks of light from meteors, which are sometimes called "shooting stars."
-These are bits of interplanetary debris slamming into Earth's upper atmosphere at altitudes of 50 to 75 miles (80 to 120 km).
-They can occur at any time on any night, and on average a half dozen of these sporadic (random) meteors appear hourly.
+No matter what your level of interest in astronomy, everyone seems to enjoy the brief and sometimes dazzling streaks of light from meteors, sometimes called "shooting stars."
+Here's your guide to the year's best displays — including what might be a dramatic display before dawn on May 24th.If you watch the starry night sky from a dark location, a few times every hour you'll see dazzling streaks of light from meteors, sometimes called "shooting stars."
+They are bits of interplanetary debris slamming into Earth's upper atmosphere at altitudes of 50 to 75 miles (80 to 120 km) These can occur at any time on any night.
+On most nights a half dozen of these sporadic (random) meteors appear hourly.

 However, several times each year Earth encounters a stream of debris left by a passing comet, and the result is a meteor shower.
 You'll notice the difference if you watch the sky for a half hour or so: not only do the number of meteors you'll see go up, but also the meteors seem to fly away from a common point in the sky called the radiant.

 A shower gets its name from the constellation where this radiant lies — for example, August's well-known Perseid shower has its radiant in Perseus.
 One notable exception to this rule is the Quadrantid shower, named for the now-defunct constellation Quadrans Muralis.
 Instead, its radiant lies in the constellation Boötes.
-In any case, the higher a shower’s radiant, the more meteors it produces all over the sky.Meteor showers peak during the predawn hours on the dates listed below, though they're typically active a few nights before and after the peak date.
-Note that the rates are for ideal conditions: very dark skies free of moonlight or light pollution, with the radiant directly overhead (rarely the case); most likely you'll see somewhat lower rates than those listed.
-Following the table are specific predictions for each shower's prospects during 2013.
+In any case, the higher a shower’s radiant, the more meteors it produces all over the sky.Meteor showers usually peak during the predawn hours on the dates listed below, though they're typically active a few nights before and after the peak date.
+Note that the rates are for ideal conditions: very dark skies free of moonlight or light pollution; most likely you'll see somewhat lower rates than those listed.
+Following the table are specific predictions for each shower's prospects during 2014.

 |Lyrid*||Lyra (E)||Apr.
 22||10-20||Thatcher (1861 I)|